CMSgov/bluebutton-web-server/docker-compose/readme.md

 ## Developing and Running Selenium tests in Local Development

-You can run selenium tests by following below steps:
+You can run selenium tests against a local bb2 server by following below steps:

 1. Make sure there is no blue button server and its dependent services running
 2. Go to the base directory of the local repo and run: